 Minimum number of credits required

-Research methods and statistics (a minimum of two courses must be in statistics)
+Research methods and statistics (a minimum of one course must be in statistics)

 12 credits minimum